tmbumaths/python-workshop/docs/day5.md

 ### Range Function

 In loops, **range** is used to control how many times the loop will be repeated.
-It is used to generate a finite sequence of natural numbers based on three arguemnts.
+It is used to generate a finite sequence of natural numbers based on three arguments.
 First and last argument is optional.

 The `range` function looks like